-That point may have swayed her away from his podium piece, since the conversation merged into another topic – the brilliant sunburn the groom was wearing.
+That point may have swayed her away from his podium piece, since the conversation merged into a different topic, the brilliant sunburn the groom was wearing.

-As I travel further into the charred world of FIRE, I am becoming sensitive to financial conversations.
-I am quick to encourage dialogue by sharing my frugal journey and use my superpower – introvert listening skills.
+As I travel further into the charred world of FIRE, I’m becoming sensitive to financial conversations.
+I’m quick to encourage dialogue by sharing my frugal journey and use my introvert superpower (listening).

-While the rest of the wedding guests were holing up in motels and other Airbnb, Mr. BuLL and I were camping in the forest service campground less than a mile away.
+While the rest of the wedding guests were holing up in motels and other Airbnbs, Mr. BuLL and I were camping in the forest service campground less than a mile away.
 We could have reserved a motel, but it’s Montana.
+And were frugal.

-Our marriage is joined somewhere around a couple of sleeping bags, a tent, and a campground spot that costs less than two big mac meals.
+Our marriage joined somewhere around a couple of sleeping bags, a tent, and a campground spot that costs less than 2 big mac meals.

 As the wedding group packed up and everyone said goodbye, I made sure to find Sara.
 I gave her a bear hug and thanked her for everything.
 She ensured that Mr. BuLL and I left with enough leftovers to fill our 45-quart cooler.

-The story of the Silver Saver Sara is yet another reminder why it’s never too late to start or too much effort to make a friend.
+Silver saver Sara’s story is yet another reminder why it’s never too late to start down the road to financial independence or that it takes too much effort to make a friend.